 Tiffany Lee, Ph.D.; Associate Professor

 Dr. Lee’s research interests include addiction training in counselor education, diversity issues in treatment, and alcohol use by college students.
 She authored the textbook, Embracing Diversity: Treatment and Care in Addiction Counseling.
-Currently, she is the principal investigator of a $526,193 Substance Abuse and Mental Health Services Administration (SAMHSA) grant project entitled, SBIRT Training for Students and Community Organizations in the Health Professions in West Michigan, a three-year study related to alcohol screening, brief intervention, and referral to treatment (SBIRT).
+From 2015-2018, she was the project director and principal investigator of a $526,193 Substance Abuse and Mental Health Services Administration (SAMHSA) grant project entitled, SBIRT Training for Students and Community Organizations in the Health Professions in West Michigan, a three-year study related to screening, brief intervention, and referral to treatment (SBIRT).
 See wmich.edu/addictionstudies/sbirt.
-Dr. Lee is a 2018 recipient of the Excellence in Discovery Awards given by the Office of Vice President for Research.
+Dr. Lee was also a 2018 recipient of the Excellence in Discovery Awards given by the Office of Vice President for Research.

 Dennis Simpson, Ph.D.; Professor

 Dr. Simpson is conducting research on the effects of mouth alcohol on breath alcohol results and the length of expired blow on breath alcohol results.
 This research will advance the ability to determine validity of breath alcohol as an appropriate measure of bodily alcohol content.